Teaching During Campus Closure

 How can I pre-record asynchronous lectures and videos for my students?

 VoiceThread allows you to set up slide shows including diverse kinds of media, where you can add comments through web cam, plain audio, or text, and also add annotations to your slides as you comment.
 VoiceThread can be used as online lectures that your students can access anytime, or for asynchronous conversations among your class.
 We’ve integrated VoiceThread into our Moodle system so that it’s available as an activity that you can add to any of your Moodle courses.
+We recommend you use either Firefox or Chrome when working with VoiceThread.
 See our help guide for how to use VoiceThread to present lecture presentations to your students.

 - Online Presentations with VoiceThread (March 9, 2020)

-- Preparing for School Closures with VoiceThread (VoiceThread webinar, March 19, 2020)
+- Preparing for School Closures with VoiceThread (official VoiceThread webinar, March 19, 2020)

 YouTube allows you to record a video right on your smartphone, laptop, or tablet and upload it directly to the video-sharing platform.
 YouTube makes it easy to Add Subtitles and Closed Captions.
 Using these directions, you can even upload a file or script.
 Contact TLTC or Rebecca Oling (Electronic Accessibility) for more information or alternate ways to make your videos fully accessible.